google/google-drive-proxy/README.md

 # Usage

 The service can not be used by itself, instead an application would use it to communicate with Google Drive.
-The Drive Fusion project is an example of such an application.
+The Google Drive Shell Extension project is an example of such an application.

 # Contact